Using a Braille Display on iOS: an Introduction

 Can I Use Siri With a Braille Display Only?

 From iOS 11 on, yes.
 TO set up Siri to work with braille, and not your voice, you must first enable "Type to Siri".
 Turn this on by going to Settings>Accessibility>Siri>Type to Siri and turn this feature on.
 Once this is turned on, pressing the side button, or Home button depending on your model of device, you will find a keyboard ready to accept text input instead of Siri listen for your voice.
 Now, you can type something you would like Siri to do, press dot 8, and Siri will carry out the requested phrase.
-Note, with iOS 13, you will have to tap near the middle of your screen at this time to read your conversation history with braille, as iOS will not allow you to go to that part of the screen by using navigation commands.
+Note, with iOS 13 and later, you will have to tap near the middle of your screen at this time to read your conversation history with braille, as iOS will not allow you to go to that part of the screen by using navigation commands.

 If you would like to set up a command to invoke Siri, you can also do this.
 Step by step instructions follow: